 a number of resource units () determined by the resource assignment field according to Table 16.5.1.1-2, or by the higher layer parameter npusch-NumRUsIndex in PUR-Config-NB

 a repetition number () determined by the repetition number field according to Table 16.5.1.1-3.
 For a NPUSCH transmission using preconfigured uplink resource, the UE shall use the repetition number configured by higher layers.
+For NPUSCH with 16QAM, NRep=1.

 The subcarrier spacing of NPUSCH transmission is determined by